Amed Rosario Preview, Player Props: Dodgers vs. Marlins

 Amed Rosario At The Plate

-- Rosario is hitting .257 with 24 doubles, seven triples, six home runs and 27 walks.
+- Rosario is batting .256 with 24 doubles, seven triples, six home runs and 27 walks.

-- Rosario has driven in a run in 39 games this year (31.5%), including 12 games with more than one RBI (9.7%).
-He has also driven home three or more of his team's runs in two contests.
+- Rosario has had an RBI in 39 games this year (31.0%), including 12 multi-RBI outings (9.5%).
+He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.